Rebuilding the ART-13 Transmitters

 C - Set shaft fully CCW and set knob in the middle between triangle #1 and triangle #13 (verify that the antenna loading and tuning circuit contacts "make and break" when the knob triangles are exactly on the peak of the triangle.
 Triangle #5 is a good "test" position for checking knob synchronization.)

-D - Set shaft fully CCW to stop and set knob in the middle of the non-scaled portion of the skirt (it will look like it's upside-down)
+D - Set shaft fully CCW to stop and set knob in the middle of the non-scaled portion of the skirt (it will look like the scale upside-down.)

 E - Set shaft fully CCW to stop and set to 0 on 100-0 scale

 Tighten the locking bars and actuate an Autotune cycle.
 Since the knobs are already at zero, the knobs shouldn't turn until the forward cycle begins.
 Confirm that the controls stop correctly.
 Specifically, B should stop on a triangle, as should C. In fact, C must always be exactly on the peak of the triangle for each stop (once the knob is synchronized to the shaft.)
-This control also operates some finger contacts that are part of the antenna loading and tuning.
+This control also cam-operates some finger contacts that are part of the antenna loading and tuning.
 If the setting of C is not exactly on the "peak" of the triangle these contacts may not be correctly actuated and the transmitter will not have any output or show any grid current.
+Remember, it's not the position of the knob C that determines the cam-switch contacts but that the knob position should be synchronized to show the actual operation of the switches.
 Also, confirm that D stops in the scaled portion of the knob.

 |Synchronizing the Modules